 We’ll organise events throughout the year – see below for details – and will send you updates on our work every now and then.
-Please opt in and tell us what you’d like us to focus on here.

-Kick start the New Year with a discussion on the importance of visible role models in the workplace, why so many women face difficulties moving to the top of the career ladder and the challenges - and advantages - of being a lesbian in a senior position.
+A discussion on the importance of visible role models in the workplace, why so many women face difficulties moving to the top of the career ladder and the challenges - and advantages - of being a lesbian in a senior position.

 Become a Stonewall Friend, Close Friend or Ambassador